vollyimnetz/crop-thumbnails/readme.txt

 == Changelog ==
 = 1.7.0 =
 * refactored backend settings
-* Writing error at filter corrected (crop_thumbnails_activat_on_adminpages -> crop_thumbnails_activate_on_adminpages) for compatibility purpose the old name is still working
+* Typo error at filter corrected (crop_thumbnails_activat_on_adminpages -> crop_thumbnails_activate_on_adminpages) for compatibility purpose the old name is still working
+* Add new filter (crop_thumbnails_create_new_metadata) after processing the metadata of a certain imagesize.
-* add option to include the plugins javascript files on all admin pages
+* add backend setting to include the plugins javascript files on all admin pages
 * no longer include jcrop style or script

 = 1.6.0 =